umbraco/UmbracoDocs/Tutorials/Creating-and-distributing-a-package/index.md

 # Creating and distributing a package

-This tutorial will take you through creating a brand new package in Umbraco, distributing it on the package repository on Our Umbraco, and finally automating the update flow and including it in CI/CD.
+This tutorial will take you through creating a brand new package in Umbraco, distributing it on the [package repository on Our Umbraco](https://our.umbraco.com/packages/), and finally automating the update flow and including it in CI/CD.

-## Agenda
+## Overview

 - Prerequisites
-- Creating a testsite locally
+- Creating a test site locally
 - Creating a package from the backoffice
 - Creating a draft package on Our
 - Pushing your package to Github